A very common knitting mistake is a dropped stitch. So you may be wondering first of all what the heck it is and then what to do about it.

 You will need to bring the ladder (yarn) to the front of the stitch, first photo, and the hook goes into the dropped purl stitch from back to front, second photo.

-So now using the crochet hook bring that ladder through the dropped purl stitch and pull it through.
+Using the crochet hook bring that ladder through the dropped purl stitch (left photo) and pull it through (right photo).

 Now you just want to place the stitch back onto the left needle.
 Second photo.
 All done.
 Yippee.